 Exploring Gran Canaria

 A few of the places we visited off the beaten track that made our holiday included Puerto de Mogan.
 A beautiful marina tucked away behind one of the most picturesque fishing villages I have ever seen.
-A hidden gem with its beautiful sandy beach, parade of pretty shops and harbour where you can catch a boat.
-Top tip; book a dolphin cruise or island hop from Puerto de Mogan.
+A hidden gem with its beautiful sandy beach, a parade of pretty shops and harbour where you can catch a boat.
+Top tip; book a dolphin cruise or island-hop from Puerto de Mogan.

 We also loved discovering Puerto de las Nieves.
 A beautiful whitewashed town with a hidden beach frequented by locals.
-It’s surprisingly windy and the beach is stony but its beautiful and very authentically spanish.
+It’s surprisingly windy and the beach is stony but it’s beautiful and very authentically Spanish.
 It was one of the highlights of our trip and I’d definitely recommend a visit.
 Top tip; visit the ice cream parlour opposite the park for the softest gelato!

-Then there are the more well known tourist places like Palmitos, a lovely little animal park nestled in the hills.
-Then theres Aqualand because no holiday would be complete without a visit to a water park.
+Then there are the more well-known tourist places like Palmitos, a lovely little animal park nestled in the hills.
+Then there’s Aqualand because no holiday would be complete without a visit to a water park.

 Gran Canaria has so many similarities with Tenerife which we visited and you can read about here.
-If you are looking for somewhere that isn’t too far from the UK, has the perfect weather and is family friendly Gran Canaria is well worth a visit.
+If you are looking for somewhere that isn’t too far from the UK, has the perfect weather and is family-friendly Gran Canaria is well worth a visit.